JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-27-VPNserveur.md

 ```
 for example: scp my_text.txt jeremy@195.225.114.1:/home/helloworld

-If the port is not 22, type in you port number after a capital P:
+If the port is not 22, type in your port number after a capital P:

 ```
 scp -P port file_to_copy_from_local_computer.txt username@serveraddress:/destination_path